mjeanmar/mdi-basic-training/_docs/code-colloboration/exercise.md

 ## {{ page.title }}

 Excellent!
-You are ready to engage in a bit of code collaoration.
+You are ready to engage in a bit of code collaboration.
 When you are done, you will see the following values update with your changes:

 > {{ site.data.status.number_of_people }} people have successfully completed this excercise